The Best BBQ and Wine Pairings

 Shrimp are sweet, succulent shellfish.
 Grilled shrimp pairs well with whites and rosés, but what wine goes best with grilled shrimp will be determined by seasoning, sauces and accompaniments.

 Grilled shrimp with tomatoes and smoky tones play best with the red fruit tones of dry rosé.
 Skewering the shrimp with fruit then grilling?
-An off-dry white wine like the Vintner’s Reserve Riesling or Muscat (a bit sweeter than the Riesling) are optimal matches.
+An off-dry white wine like the a Riesling is an optimal match.
 If the grilled shrimp will top a salad, opt for an herbal Sauvignon Blanc to meld with the greens.
 If you’re keeping it simple with just a baste of butter, salt and pepper, there’s nothing like the creaminess of a Chardonnay, especially one that shows some toasty new oak character.

 Pairing Wine with Fish